California’s Public School Enrollment Could Drop for 10 More Years

 “I would say that, historically, the reasons [for pulling kids out of public school] tended to be more toward parents wanting to teach their children their own values and pass that down whether it was religious or some other reason,” said Nathan Pierce, executive director of Family Protection Ministries, a California homeschooling advocacy group founded in 1986.

 More recently, Mr. Pierce told The Epoch Times he has seen a growing trend of parents pulling their children out of school not just for religious reasons, but because of what’s being taught.
-A report from the Idaho Freedom Foundation and the Claremont Institute on California’s education system, for example, highlighted teachings like restorative justice, social-emotional learning, and queer theory as examples of curricula that some parents may take issue with.
+A report from the Idaho Freedom Foundation and the Claremont Institute on California’s education system, for example, highlighted teachings such as restorative justice, social-emotional learning, and queer theory as examples of curricula that some parents may take issue with.

 Mr. Pierce also cited bullying and the lack of quality options for special needs children as additional reasons parents might choose homeschooling.